ExoMol/dvr3d/README.md

 Subdirectory provide test runs including sample output.
 These are:

-H3+Jacobi calculation for H3+ in Jacobi coordinate giving a sample spectrum.
 H3+Radau  calculation for H3+ in Radau coordinates including rotational excitation.
 HCN       calculation for HCN in Jacobi coordinates giving a sample spectrum. water     calculation for water in Radau coordinates giving a sample spectrum and